What Degree Is A Gap Wedge -

 Interesting Facts About the Gap Wedge

-- The gap wedge has less loft than a sand wedge, but more loft than a pitching wedge.
+- The gap wedge loft is less than that of a sand wedge, but greater than a pitching wedge.

 - You’ll typically find gap and lob wedges in the bags of better players, and sand wedges are more common for all players.